MSGW2018/A6/identity-construction-2/online-reputation.md

 ## Online reputation ##

 The insight that someone produces on the internet depending on their digital footprint is what we call **online reputation**.
-Digital footprints are created by all of the shared content and de communication existing in the user’s online activity.
-The fact that if someone has a bad online reputation can change their pseudonym generates distrust in accounts like eBay or Amazon.
+Digital footprints are created by all shared content and communication existing in the user’s online activity.
+The fact that if someone has a bad online reputation, it can change their pseudonym and generates distrust in accounts like eBay or Amazon.

 The control and influence that a group has on the reputation is what we call the reputation management.
 Incipiently it´s was a term for public relations, social networks and the increase of the internet.
 The **Online Reputation Management (OMR)** companies focus their attention on the “mugshot removal sites, astroturfing review sites, censoring negative complaints, and using search engine optimization tactics to influence results”